Radio Val 202

 Val 202 is a public-owned Slovenian radio station.

 Overview

 The station is the second station of the public broadcaster Radio Slovenija and one of the most listened-to stations in Slovenia.
 It broadcasts indie and pop music, news and phone-in programmes.
-Val 202 is famous for its sports coverages and commentaries.
+Val 202 is famous for its sports coverage and commentaries.

+Until mid-February 2025, Val 202 aired advertising for natural supplements disguised as talk shows, which received criticism from listeners.

 Name

 Formerly it used to broadcast on AM frequency 1484 kHz - equal to 202 metres wavelength, hence the name Val 202 ("val" means "wave" in Slovene).